 - Looking for some new workout clothing or gear?
 Organic cotton and bamboo threads are a great place to start for sweat-friendly green fabrics.
 For eco-conscious equipment choices, check the web or a local sporting goods shop for great deals on secondhand bikes and weights.
 For new clothing or gear, you may be interested in checking out companies like Gaiam and Natural Fitness Inc. Both of these companies are practicing some pretty innovative manufacturing techniques and are utilizing recycled rubber and materials to produce their workout goods.

 - Just say no to one-time use plastic water bottles.
 It’s time to commit to using refillable water bottles for workouts and everyday hydration.
 Using a refillable bottle means less waste in landfills and more money in your wallet.
-How about this self-filtering, re-usable healthy-plastic model from our friends at Back to the Tap or this glass one from Lifefactory?
+How about this self-filtering model from our friends at Back to the Tap or this glass one from Lifefactory?

 - Get creative with your workout routine.
 It’s not always easy to find time to head to the gym or commit to an after-work jogging schedule.
 Try to throw in an extra walk or bike ride during your lunch break for a calorie-burning boost.
 Another great way to supplement your gym routine: Try knocking out some house or yard work by attacking the job with gusto!
 Shoveling snow, raking leaves, vacuuming and dusting can be great activities for burning off a greasy business lunch or the sins of the holiday season.

 - Recycle your cross-trainers.
 After putting in all of that extra mileage, your new shoes are bound to lose their bounce.
 Instead of tossing them, give your shoes new life with Nike’s Reuse-A-Shoe program.
 Just drop them off at any Nike store.
-Worn out shoes are used to build new tracks, basketball and tennis courts.
-New life for old shoes!
+Worn out shoes are used to build new tracks, basketball and tennis courts!